eic/www.epic-eic.org/_documents/photos.md

 for reliable long-term access.
 Hosting of photos directly on this website is only possible in exceptional circumstances and needs to be approved by the ePIC leadership team.

 All photos are vetted.
-Please contact Renee Fatemi, the Vice-Chair of the Colaboration Councul (<rhfate2@g.uky.edu>) in order to receive an approval.
+Please contact Renee Fatemi, the Vice-Chair of the Colaboration Council (<rhfate2@g.uky.edu>) in order to receive an approval.
 Approved photos should be uploaded to the ePIC Community on Zenodo, and will be linked at the relevant page.